dragon-fire-fly/german-idiom-quiz/README.md

 #### `toggleTranslation()`
 - triggered if the user clicks the "see translation" button
-- toggles the literal english translation of the question
+- toggles the literal english translation of the question so it can be seen or hidden
+- the '+' sign is changed to a '-' sign if clicked, then changed back to a '+' sign if clicked again, so the user can easily see if the translation is toggled on or off

 #### `nextQuestion()`
 - resets answers by removing 'correct' and/or 'incorrect' classes from answers